 Different areas of the military have different rules about the spousal support that is required in the event of a separation or divorce.
 Usually, these are temporary rules that still require the military member to seek recourse in a civilian court.
 Spousal support may include monthly payments or a portion of the service member’s benefits.

 If you or a loved one is seeking a military divorce, you should immediately contact an attorney.
 As military divorces can be more complicated than others, it is important to hire an attorney who has experience navigating the intricacies or military and family law.

-If you live in the Tampa area, the attorneys at the Anton Family Law Group are available to discuss your case.
+If you live in the Tampa area, the attorneys at the Anton Legal Group are available to discuss your case.
 We have thirty years of experience working on military divorce cases and understand the different options that may be available to you.

 We invite you to call (813) 443-5249 for a consultation today.